 Internet Explorer Automatic Proxy Settings

 The automatic proxy discovery feature relies on using a configuration script which is automatically generated on the Smoothwall.
 This script is configured in the Web proxy > Web proxy > Automatic configuration page.
 A script can be setup for each interface that has a proxy running.
 The generated script will only contain information for one proxy in case there are multiple proxies on the same interface.
 A manually created configuration script can be uploaded to the Smoothwall in case of more complex scripts being needed.
 The exceptions field should be populated with internal subnets, local domains and other destinations that require direct access, bypassing the Smoothwall web filter.Once the configuration scripts have been created, we can start configuring the network services needed to provide clients with the location of the configuration script.

-In order to provide clients with the information needed to locate the scripts we need to add a
+To provide clients with the information needed to locate the scripts, we need to add a

 CNAME entry to your DNS server for the hostname

 wpad.
 When a browser has the automatic proxy discovery enabled the browser will try to resolve the hostname of